Abominations (album)

 Abominations is the third and final studio album by Seattle horror punk band Schoolyard Heroes.
 The album was recorded in January 2007 over the course of 18 days, and released on September 18 of the same year.
-After signing to Stolen Transmission, the album served as the band's major label debut and their first album not to be released independently through The Control Group.
 The production of the album was handled entirely by John Goodmanson with the majority of the lyrics composed by the band's singer and frontwoman Ryann Donnelly.
 Donnelly serves as the main singer on the album, with bassist Jonah Bergman performing backing vocals.

 Envisioned as an album about falling in love during the apocalypse, the album was inspired by horror films, with the lyrics composed from themes such as death and tragedy.
 The album presents its themes in a theatrical, over-the-top and often campy style.
 It was promoted by two singles; lead single "Dude, Where's My Skin?" and "The Plastic Surgery Hall of Fame".
 Both songs received music videos directed by Brian and Brad Palmer.

 In early 2008, the band completed a nationwide tour, opening for the Seattle-based band Aiden.
 The album received positive reviews from music critics, who praised Donnelly's singing, the often melodic composition, and the morbid themes expressed on the project.
 While a critical success, the album failed to achieve any chart positions.
 The album generated some controversy from concerned individuals who accused the album of promoting satanism and murder.
 The band announced their breakup on November 20, 2009, which meant that Abominations was their last album together as a group.

 Background

 Following the release of Schoolyard Heroes' sophomore album, Fantastic Wounds, the band had begun to find commercial success in not only the Seattle rock scene, but in Olympia and other cities in Washington.
-The band had generated enough interest to eventually be signed to Stolen Transmission, an imprint label of Island Def Jam Music Group.
+The band had generated enough interest to eventually be signed to an imprint label of Island Def Jam Music Group.
 Record producer John Goodmanson took interest in the band and served as the producer for Abominations, their third studio album.
 Goodmanson had previously attracted success as a producer for established acts such as Blondie and The Blood Brothers.
 All four members of the band remain on the project, with Donnelly serving as the main writing force.